kunukn/react-source-code-development/README.md

 ## About
 Custom webpack-dev-server project for React source code development.

-In the React source code there are already custom ways of testing the code using the fixtures folders.
-They are not always up to date.

 The aim of this project is to have the latest Webpack, Babel + <a href="https://babeljs.io/docs/en/plugins" target="_blank">plugins</a> and better developer experience (DX).
 This web project should hot reload when the React source code has been updated.

 If you want to use create-react-app instead, then there is a howto description at the bottom.
 Although that is a complicated affair and not good DX.
 You could fiddle with the build setup for the React source code to make it simpler.